Olympics Emojis: Show Your Support For Sports 🔵🟡⚫🟢🔴

 snow capped mountain emojisnowflake emojisnowboarder emojiscarf emojisports medal emojiworld map emoji

 The Winter Olympics emoji represents one of three Olympic events that take place.
-The Olympics committee placed all snow or ice-related events in the Winter Olympics.
+The Olympics committee places all snow or ice-related events in the Winter Olympics.
 At the same time, it is also when the Olympics’ opening ceremony begins.
 Emoji combinations for the Winter Olympics feature the 🏔️ snow-capped mountain emoji, ❄️ snowflake emoji, 🏂 snowboarder emoji, 🧣 scarf emoji, 🏅 sports medal emoji, and 🗺️ world map emoji.

 The snowboarder emoji can be replaced with a different Winter Olympic sports emoji such as the ⛷ skier emoji, 🥌 curling stone emoji, 🏒 ice hockey emoji, or ⛸ ice skate emoji.
 By doing so, you will be referencing a specific Winter Olympics sport.
 You can even use a flag emoji to specify which country you are rooting for during this specific sport.
 An example would be using the 🇩🇪 Germany flag emoji and the ice skate emoji together with the Winter Olympics emoji combination.
 This implies you are rooting for the Germans to win the ice skating event of the Olympics.